Computing isogenies from modular equations in genus two: Explicit Kodaira--Spencer over C

-It is enough to consider covariants of weight~$\det^k\Sym^n$ for $k\in\Z$, $n\in\N$.
+It is enough to consider covariants of weight~$\det^k\Sym^n$, for $k\in\Z$ and $n\in\Z_{\geq 0}$.
+As in the case of Siegel modular forms, multiplication of polynomials allows us to consider (fractional) covariants as elements of a graded~$\C$-algebra.
 What we call a vector-valued covariant of weight $\det^k\Sym^n$ is in Mestre's paper a covariant of order~$n$ and degree $k + n/2$; what we call a scalar-valued covariant of weight~$\det^k$ is in Mestre's paper an invariant of degree~$k$.
-The reason for this change of terminology is the following.

-\begin{prop} If~$f$ be a Siegel modular function of weight~$\rho$, then~$\Cov(f)$ is a fractional covariant of weight~$\rho$.
-Conversely, if~$F$ is a fractional covariant of weight~$\rho$, then the meromorphic function $\tau\mapsto F\bigl(\Crv(\tau)\bigr)$ is a Siegel modular function of weight~$\rho$.
-These operations are inverse of each other. \end{prop}

-\begin{proof} If~$f$ is a Siegel modular function, then~$\Cov(f)$ is well defined on a Zariski open set of~$\C_6[x]$ and is algebraic, so must have a fractional expression in terms of the coefficients.
-We let the reader check the transformation rules (use \Cref{lem:hyperell-isomorphism} and \Cref{prop:curve-siegel-mf}). \end{proof}